-Welcome back to the 85th episode of the Financial Advisor Success podcast!
+Welcome back to the 104th episode of Financial Advisor Success Podcast!

 My guest on today’s podcast is Saundra Davis.
 Saundra is the founder of Sage Financial Solutions, which provides training and develops certification programs to teach people the skills of financial coaching.

 What’s unique about Saundra, though, is the way that she’s integrating together financial coaching with low-income financial counseling on one end, and also with financial planning for more affluent clients at the other end, and highlighting how, regardless of one’s income and affluence, anyone can struggle from time to time in their ability to align their financial behaviors with their financial goals.